-I am interested in how societies become numerate and literate by using and modifying material forms over generations of collaborative effort, the effect this elaborational mechanism has on conceptual content, how material forms become increasingly refined to elicit specific behavioral and psychological responses, and what this might augur about the future of human cognition.
-I use the Material Engagement Theory of Lambros Malafouris as my theoretical framework.
-In this view, cognition is embodied, embedded, extended, enacted, and evolving (5E).
-I have also written on how Neandertal cognition differed from that of our ancestors, as well as the literary works of Jane Austen.
+I am interested in how societies become numerate and literate by using and modifying material forms over generations of collaborative effort; the effect this elaborational mechanism has on conceptual content; how material forms become increasingly refined to elicit specific behavioral and psychological responses; and what this might augur for human cognitive evolution in the past, present, and future.
+I have also written about the cognitive significance of Paleolithic stone tools, how Neandertal cognition differed from that of our ancestors, and the literary works of Jane Austen.

 - 2019.
 On tools making minds: An archaeological perspective on human cognitive evolution.
 Journal of Cognition and Culture.
 39-58.

 - 2019, The material origin of numbers: Insights from the archaeology of the Ancient Near East (Gorgias Studies in the Ancient Near East 14), Gorgias Press*